[01] Case Study

 Scalable Choreography: SC2025

 How do you make complex metadata management systems comprehensible to an audience of 18,000 supercomputing experts?
-"Sinwave" bridged the gap between embodied expression and high-performance computing (HPC) by using dance as a rigorous data visualization tool.
+Scalable Choreography bridged the gap between embodied expression and high-performance computing (HPC) by using dance as a rigorous data visualization tool.

 [02] Quick Facts